How to Configure Cloud Data Synchronization with Empty Database

 3. In the added boxes, specify a filter condition that is never true for any record.
 In the first box, select a field; in the second — comparison operator, and in the third — specify some value for comparison.

 For example, for Salesforce I can use a condition Id equals 0.
 It cannot be true in Salesforce for any record.
-Thus, all the records will be filtered out by this filter, and the replication package will create a table, but won’t load any records.
+Thus, all the records will be filtered out by this filter, and the replication will create a table, but won’t load any records.

 Filter Settings